 Remember, I had only explored the great Underwater World of My Pool until this time.

 I turned my head around and looked out into the center of the lake with my mask.
-The dark green, somewhat murky water trailed off into nothingness, such that I couldn't see anything but the vast expanse that lay in front of me.
+The dark green, somewhat murky water trailed off into nothingness, such that I couldn’t see anything but a vast expanse that lay in front of me.